abchk1234/pdf2png/README.md

 About
 =======

-pdf2png converts PDF files to image format with a simple graphical interface based on python, using ghostscript.
+pdf2png converts PDF files to various image formats with a simple graphical interface based on python, using ghostscript.

 ##How To